sandeepdash-mlops/SecOps-iSIEM/README.md

 ---

-This README provides a structured walkthrough on how to modify and build Docker images for the Wazuh central components (manager, indexer, and dashboard) and the Wazuh agent as part of the customized SIEM platform.
+This README provides a structured walkthrough on how to develop inhouse siem solution in a customized way and build Docker images for the Wazuh central components (manager, indexer, and dashboard) and the Wazuh agent as part of the customized SIEM platform.